 This course explores the role of information and communication technologies (ICTs) in today's global society.
-We will examine three critical questions about our current information age which include:
+We will examine three critical questions about our current information age, which include:

-- a) Are ICTs the key to solving our world's current social problems? - b) Are humans becoming too dependent on computer automation to perform labor and leisure tasks? - c) Should we expect any kind of individual privacy with the increased use of ICTs in today's world?
+b) Are humans becoming too dependent on computer automation to perform labor and leisure tasks?

+c) Should we expect any kind of individual privacy with the increased use of ICTs in today's world?